30 Minute Thinking Appointment

 - Giving you a better idea of next steps

 What Does it Look like?

-This practice is really about setting aside time to think about your business, team, where you are going or how you are getting there.
-It starts with finding a time each day to spend one half hour, preferably in a different place from your typical work environment.
-The time you pick is important, it should enable you to actually hold the session without interruption for the contiguous 30 minutes.
+The time you pick is important.
+It should enable you to hold the session without interruption for 30 minutes.
 You should focus on one topic only for this session and allow yourself to be open to ideas that emerge during the session.
 This doesn’t include doing research or surfing the net for ideas on how to do something.
 It’s about you spending quiet time to think.
 At the end of the session, take a few minutes to write down anything meaningful that you need to record.

 - You’re constantly distracted with interruptions

-- Your having a difficult time focusing on a topic and find yourself surfing the internet or becoming distracted by the news of the day
+- You’re having a difficult time focusing on a topic and find yourself surfing the internet or becoming distracted by the news of the day

 - You convince yourself because everything is going well at the moment, there’s really nothing to think about